leonbeier/LiteX/README.md

 # Use the LiteX SoC builder

 ## Setup
-1. Make sure you have Quartus and Python 3.6+ installed
+1. Make sure you have Quartus, Git and Python 3.6+ installed
 2. Make sure that the ```Path``` environment variable is set to ```C:\intelFPGA_lite\18.1\quartus\bin64\cygwin\bin```
 3. Open the console, go to the directory in that you want to install LiteX and download the setup file using ```wget https://raw.githubusercontent.com/enjoy-digital/litex/master/litex_setup.py```
 4. Execute ```chmod +x litex_setup.py``` for linux